-1 SECTION 19.
+SECTION 1920.
 OTHER RIGHTS AND REMEDIES.
-The rights and remedies of this 2 [act] are not exclusive and do not preclude other rights and remedies under law of this state other 3 than this [act].
+The rights and remedies of 1 2 this [act] are not exclusive and do not preclude other rights and remedies under law of this state 3 other than this [act].
 4 Comment 5 The law regarding families is more dynamic than many areas of law.
 The drafters of this 6 act do not wish to preclude the development of additional rights and remedies in this area.
-7 Principles of law in some states . . . [insert citations to Family Law cases in which the court 8 denied equitable or common law relief because a statute granted rights to certain categories of 9 individuals, but not other categories of individuals].
+7 Principles of law in some states . . . [insert citations [Citations will inserted] to Family Law cases 8 in which the courtcourts denied equitable or common law relief because a statute granted rights 9 to certain categories of individuals, but not other categories of individuals.
 10 11 Reporter's Note: Ms. Behr comments: "Please explain the special need for this 12 provision in light of Rule 502.
 Full Style Committee is likely to have a concern with the 13 provision."
 14 15 Uniform Law Commission, Drafting Rules, Section 502 (2012) provides: 16 17 RULE 502.
 PROVISION DUPLICATING GENERAL PROVISION 18 OF LAW.
 19 20 (a) Do not include a provision concerning civil, criminal, administrative, 21 or appellate procedure unless the act is intended to establish a procedure different 22 from general procedures.
-23 24 (b) Do not include a provision stating that the act is supplemented by 25 common-law principles unless, without such an affirmative statement, the act is likely to be construed as occupying the field, displacing common-law principles.
-26 27 28 [ULC] Comment 29 30 The incorporation of procedural provisions may impair the enactability of a 31 uniform or model act.
-Repetition of general procedural provisions especially creates problems in states in which such procedures are established by court rule 32 33 rather than by legislation.
+23 24 (b) Do not include a provision stating that the act is supplemented by 25 common-law principles unless, without such an affirmative statement, the act is 26 likely to be construed as occupying the field, displacing common law principles.
+27 28 [ULC] Comment 29 30 The incorporation of procedural provisions may impair the enactability of a 31 uniform or model act.
+Repetition of general procedural provisions especially 32 creates problems in states in which such procedures are established by court rule 33 rather than by legislation.
 34 35 State statutes are usually presumed to be supplemented by the common law.
-The rare exception is an act, such as a workers' compensation act, that is intended to 36 preempt the field and displace common-law remedies.
-Unless there is a 37 legitimate concern that a uniform or model act, although not intended to occupy 38 39 the field, will nevertheless be so construed, it is unnecessary and confusing to include a provision that repeats this settled principle of common law.
+The rare exception is an act, such as a workers' compensation act, that is intended to 36 37 preempt the field and displace common law remedies.
+Unless there is a 38 legitimate concern that a uniform or model act, although not intended to occupy 39 the field, will nevertheless be so construed, it is unnecessary and confusing to 40 include a provision that repeats this settled principle of common law.